Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 For Measure Specific Sections

-Within each of the measure-specific sections, the test procedure addresses the capability to record the numerator and denominator and resulting percentage for § 170.315(g)(2) for each measure for Medicare Promoting Interoperability Programs and MIPS Promoting Interoperability performance category measures:
+Within each of the measure-specific sections, the test procedure addresses the capability to record the numerator and denominator and resulting percentage for § 170.315(g)(2) for each measure for Medicare Promoting Interoperability Program and MIPS Promoting Interoperability performance category measures:

 • Record – evaluates the capability to electronically record the numerator and denominator and resulting percentage for each objective with a percentage-based measure